GeminiNetSailor/django-chatbot/README.md

 *In case you need to change the port you can do it through the docker-compose.yml file changing the port mapping for the server service.*

-To start the containers Run the next command on the root of the project `/` where the docker-compose.yml file is
+To start the containers run the next command on the root of the project `/` where the docker-compose.yml file is located.
 ```
 > docker-compose up
 ```
-When the services and successfully deploy you can access to two routes in the explorer:
+When the services are successfully deployed you can access to two routes in the explorer:

 1. The Django Web Application Chat will be running on [http://localhost:8000](http://localhost:8000)